Defining a system of ODEs

 The primary goal of the DiffSL language is to define a system of ODEs in the following form:

-$$ \begin{align*} M(t) \frac{\mathrm{d}\mathbf{u}}{\mathrm{d}t} &= F(\mathbf{u}, t) \\ \mathbf{u}(0) &= \mathbf{u}_0 \end{align*} $$
+$$ \begin{align*} M(t) \frac{\mathrm{d}\mathbf{u}}{\mathrm{d}t} &= F_N(\mathbf{u}, \mathbf{p}, t) \\ \mathbf{u}(0) &= \mathbf{u}_0 \end{align*} $$

-where \( \mathbf{u} \) is the vector of state variables, \( \mathbf{u}_0 \) is the initial condition, \( F \) is the RHS function, and \( M \) is the mass matrix.
-The DSL allows the user to specify the state vector \( \mathbf{u} \) and the RHS function \( F \).
+where \( \mathbf{u} \) is the vector of state variables, \( \mathbf{u}_0 \) is the initial condition, \( \mathbf{p} \) is the parameter vector, \( F_N \) is the model-indexed RHS function, and \( M \) is the mass matrix.
+The DSL allows the user to specify the state vector \( \mathbf{u} \), parameter vector \( \mathbf{p} \), and RHS function \( F_N \).

 Optionally, the user can also define the derivative of the state vector \( \mathrm{d}\mathbf{u}/\mathrm{d}t \) and the mass matrix \( M \) as a function of \( \mathrm{d}\mathbf{u}/\mathrm{d}t \) (note that this function should be linear!).
 The user is also free to define an arbitrary number of intermediate tensors that are required to calculate \( F \) and \( M \).

-Defining state variables
+Defining the state vector

-is used to indicate that this
+vector tensor u_i.
+Note the particular name u is used to indicate that this

-are the initial values of the state variables
+The values that we use for u_i are the initial values of the state variables

 at \( t=0 \), so an initial condition \( \mathbf{u}(t=0) = [x(0), y(0), z(0)] = [1, 0, 0] \) is defined as: